noop-inc/documentation/src/content/docs/noop-app-yml.md

 ---
 layout: ../../layouts/Layout.astro
-title: app.yml
+title: Noop app.yml
 description: Overview of the Noop app.yml file, your application definition.
 section: Reference
-order: 4
+order: 5
 ---

 ## Specification

-The AppManifest YAML file defines your application's components, routes, resources, and lifecycle events.
+The Noop app.yml file defines your application's components, routes, resources, and lifecycle events.

-### Components top-level element
+### components

-An AppManifest must declare a `components` root element as a list of objects containing configuration for each component in your application.
+The app.yml must declare a `components` root element as a list of objects containing configuration for each component in your application.
 At least one component object must be defined.

 ```yaml
 components: